CoFH/cofh.github.io/docs/fluiduct/index.md

 work.
-[Servos](/docs/servos/) allow fluiduct connections to pull fluids out of blocks, [filters](/docs/filters/) allow them to restrict which fluids may pass through, and [retrievers](/docs/retrievers/) allow them to pull fluids towards themselves out of other blocks connected to the network.
+[Servos](/docs/servos/) allow fluiduct connections to pull fluids out of blocks, [filters](/docs/filters/) allow them to restrict which fluids may pass through, and [retrievers](/docs/retrievers/) allow them to pull fluids towards themselves from other blocks connected to the network.

 ### Light source
 A transparent fluiduct will emit light when it contains a fluid that emits